 As described on the JSON official site, JSON (JavaScript Object Notation) is a lightweight data-interchange format.
-It is widely used in many fields for example as a mean of data serialization in lightweight web services such as REST, for server interrogation in Ajax for dynamic webpage building, or even databases.
+It is widely used in many applications such as:

+- as a mean of data serialization for lightweight web services such as REST - for server interrogation in Ajax to build dynamic webpages - · or even databases.